nnaik39/blog/_posts/2015-12-28-nanowarriors.md

+---
+layout: post
+title: Nano Warriors: The New Frontier of Health Engineering
+---

 (Originally posted at EngineerGirl.org)

 The dilapidated door hangs in its frame as I stumble through it, blinking in the sunlight after spending hours indoors.
 Gazing around, I spy a droid wheeling by.
 Monorails whiz overhead, and chattering children tug avidly on their mother’s hand.
 Welcome to 2064.